Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{PG~1229+204}

-The \xmm{}/\nustar{} spectra of PG~1229+204 unveiled one narrow line at $\sim 6.4$\keV{} corresponding to Fe~K$_{\alpha}$ emission, a broad Fe~K line in the 5$-$7\keV{} band, a Compton hump above 15\keV{}, and a strong soft X-ray excess below 2\keV{} (Fig.~A1).
-The hard X-ray (3$-$78\keV{}) spectra of the source are best modeled by {\tt TBabs*(relxillCp$+$xillverCp$+$nthcomp)} with $\chi^{2}/\rm{dof} = 122.8/111$.
-The narrow Fe~K$_{\alpha}$ emission line and most of the Compton hump are fitted by the distant reflection model {\tt xillverCp}.
-The relativistic disk reflection model, {\tt relxillCp}, accounts for the broad Fe~K line emission and part of the Compton hump.
-Once we extrapolate the hard X-ray best-fit model down to 0.3\keV{}, we can fit the complete 0.3$-$78\keV{} energy band by the same model, providing a perfect fit with $\chi^{2}/\rm{dof} = 152.7/152$ and the relativistic disk reflection ({\tt relxillCp}) explains the soft X-ray excess self-consistently.
+The \xmm{}/\nustar{} spectra of PG~1229+204 unveiled a strong soft X-ray excess below $\sim$2\keV{}, a broad Fe~K emission line of width $\sim$0.2\keV{} in the 6$-$7\keV{} band, and an excess emission above $\sim$10\keV{} indicating a Compton hump (Fig.~A1).
+However, the detection significance of the Compton hump modeled by either distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) is less than 1$\sigma$ with $\Delta {\rm DIC}=-6.0$ and $-1.8 < 0$, respectively.
+The broad Fe~K emission line is modeled by relativistic disk reflection ({\tt relxillCp}) and has a confidence level of 94.99\% with $\Delta {\rm DIC}= 9.7 > 2$.
+Therefore, the hard X-ray (3$-$78\keV{}) spectra of the source are best modeled by {\tt TBabs*(relxillCp$+$nthComp)} with $\chi^{2}/\rm{dof} = 123.1/113$.
+Once we extrapolate the hard X-ray best-fit model down to 0.3\keV{}, we can fit the complete 0.3$-$78\keV{} energy band by the same model, providing a reasonable fit with $\chi^{2}/\rm{dof} = 162.0/154$, where the relativistic disk reflection ({\tt relxillCp}) model explains the soft X-ray excess emission self-consistently.
 However, we still tested the relevance of warm corona for soft X-ray excess and added the warm Comptonization model {\tt compTT}.
-The Bayesian analysis finds that the difference between the Deviance Information Criteria without and with the warm Comptonization model is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 184.7-193.0 =-8.3<0$, confirming that the high-density disk reflection is sufficient for the modeling of soft X-ray excess and an additional warm Comptonization component is not required.
-Considering the LOS Galactic absorption ({\tt TBabs}), the broadband best-fit model can be written as
+The significance of warm Comptonization as evaluated by the MLR test is only 56.63\%.
+Additionally, our Bayesian analysis finds that the difference between the Deviance Information Criteria without and with warm Comptonization is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 188.2-201.9 =-13.7<0$, confirming that the relativistic disk reflection is sufficient for the modeling of soft X-ray excess and an additional warm Comptonization component is not required.
+Considering the LOS Galactic absorption ({\tt TBabs}), the broadband best-fit model can be written as \begin{linenomath}